mstksg/inCode/copy/entries/five-point-haskell-2.md

 foo :: a -> a
 ```

-Haskell has type erasure and no runtime reflection, so the _only_ impossible
+Haskell has type erasure and no runtime reflection, so the _only_ possible
 [terminating][^fastandloose] implementation is simply

 [^fastandloose]: This is the "Fast and Loose Reasoning" condition, popularized